 Our primary contributions in this study are two-fold.
-First, we conduct a novel evaluation of two of the most used LLMs, GPT-3.5 and GPT-4, on their ability to perform fact-checking using a specialized data-set.
+First, we conduct a novel evaluation of two of the most used LLMs, GPT-3.5 and GPT-4, on their ability to perform fact-checking using a specialized dataset.
 An original part of our examination distinguishes the models' performance with and without access to external context, highlighting the importance of contextual data in the verification process.
-Second, we propose an original methodology integrating information retrieval and claim verification for automated fact-checking.
-By leveraging the ReAct framework, we design an iterative agent that autonomously decides whether to conclude a search or continue with more queries, striking a balance between accuracy and efficiency.
+Second, by allowing the LLM agent to perform web searches, we propose an original methodology integrating information retrieval and claim verification for automated fact-checking.
+By leveraging the ReAct framework, we design an iterative agent that decides whether to conclude a web search or continue with more queries, striking a balance between accuracy and efficiency.
 This enables the model to justify its reasoning and cite the relevant retrieved data, therefore addressing the verifiability and explainability of the model's verdict.
 Lastly, we perform the first assessment of GPT-3.5's capability to fact-check across multiple languages, which is crucial in today's globalized information ecosystem.

 We find that incorporating contextual information significantly improves accuracy.
 This highlights the importance of gathering external evidence during automated verification.
 We find that the models show good average accuracy, but they struggle with ambiguous verdicts.
 Our evaluation shows that GPT-4 significantly outperforms GPT-3.5 at fact-checking claims.
 However, performance varies substantially across languages.
 Non-English claims see a large boost when translated to English before being fed to the models.
 We find no sudden decrease in accuracy after the official training cutoff dates for GPT-3.5 and GPT-4.
 This suggests that the continued learning from human feedback may expand these models' knowledge.